Heal your joints by fixing your gut

 Recent research has uncovered a strong connection between an overgrowth of bad gut bacteria and rheumatoid arthritis.
 Sometimes bad gut bugs can persist despite following a healthy diet and lifestyle.
 Many patients who have an overgrowth of bad gut bugs don’t actually have any digestive symptoms.
 Their gut feels fine, yet we discover major problems with their gut bugs when they have a faecal microbial analysis.
-There are specific herbal remedies as well as prescription antibiotics that can correct the imbalance.
+The herbs in BactoClear capsules may correct the imbalance.
 It is then important to repopulate the gut with healthy probiotics.

 In addition to bacteria, viral infections such as the Epstein Barr virus can be a trigger of autoimmune arthritis, as well as other autoimmune conditions.
 Often the antibodies seeking out the virus mistakenly attack joint tissue, through the process called molecular mimicry.
 This allows fluid and immune complexes to build up in the joints, creating pain and inflammation.

 Try eliminating nightshade vegetables